jeremy-at-linear/test-flow/README.md

 A test of maintaining a project in git with multiple contributers.

 This readme is becoming a place for notes on how the flow works.
-We are modeling the flow off of [this article][git-flow].
+We are modeling the flow off of [this article].
 With some changes.

 ## Setup
 ### Admin